lassalleloan/PCList/README.md

 Once on the WEB-app contained in a nice web template (cf. Quick start) here is a list of what you can and can't do with our application:

 - **CAN**
-  - generate a list of random PCs and of its components (1 PC list and 3 components lists).
+  - Generate a list of random PCs and of its components (1 PC list and 3 components lists).
-  - generate a large amount of PCs components.
+  - Generate a large amount of PCs components.
-  - add a new PC and its components.
+  - Add a new PC and its components.
-  - delete a PC and its components.
+  - Delete a PC and its components.
-  - update a PC and its components.
+  - Update a PC and its components.
-  - use the pagination controls to browse through the lists.
+  - Use the pagination controls to browse through the lists.
-  - use the pagination controls to choose the amount of things displayed on the page.
+  - Use the pagination controls to choose the amount of things displayed on the page.
-  - sort the lists by clicking on the column headers.
+  - Sort the lists by clicking on the column headers.
-  - see a red validation messages after an update or a deletion.
+  - See a red validation messages after an update or a deletion.

 - **CAN'T**

-  - generate a large amount of PC because in order to proceed we need to create the same amount of CPU, RAM and GPU which take a lot of resource to JDBC.
+  - Generate a large amount of PC because in order to proceed we need to create the same amount of CPU, RAM and GPU which take a lot of resource to JDBC.
 Furthermore we don't use asynchronous treatment.

 ## Modifying the code